PolicyEngine/policyengine-app/src/posts/articles/rent-relief-act.md

 ![](/images/posts/rent_relief/rent_relief_comparison.png "image_tooltip")

-This chart demonstrates several key features of the Rent Relief Act:

 Initial Credit Amount: The San Diego household starts with the highest credit due to the high local SAFMR, followed by the Sherman-Denison household, and then the Missouri household.

 Phase-Out Rates: All households experience the same 30% phase-out rate between income thresholds, as evidenced by the parallel slopes in these regions.